Basil-Data/basil-data/README.md

 - In the report page, the report can be printed as a PDF, which is accomplished in the code by having separate CSS styling.
 - To find this code, view PRINT VIEW code starting on line 717 of src/components/Report/Report.css.
+- The limitations to this at the current moment are the fact that there are some margin issues, causing extraneous pages to exist.
+This could be fixed by adjusting page margin and padding.

 ## Built With

 This application uses the following technologies: